 How to list your car on Getaround

-Representatives from Getaround handle the majority of the listing process, but you start the process here.
+Representatives from Getaround handle the majority of the listing process, but you can start by signing up on Getaround.com.

 After you submit that information, someone from Getaround will contact you to finalize the listing process.
 This includes your car’s availability schedule, and if pets or smoking is allowed.